Reabot/reabot-server/README.md

 ### API Documentation

-The documentation of the api is available on http://localhost:8080/api (depending on the port)
+The documentation of the api is available on http://localhost:8080/api (depending on the port).